jcserv/ez-pr-bot/docs/help/ezpr.md

     *input:* /ezpr http://github.com/jcserv/ez-pr-bot/pulls/1 15m "Adds the help command allowing users to learn how to use the bot" @ez-pr-devs #team-ez-pr-bot

-    *effect:* Sends a formatted Slack message to #team-ez-pr-bot that pings the @ez-pr-devs role, containing the pull request link, the estimated review time, and the description provided by the user.
+    *output:* Sends a formatted Slack message to #team-ez-pr-bot that pings the @ez-pr-devs role, containing the pull request link, the estimated review time, and the description provided by the user.